 Why is a break important?
 I mean, besides just to give yourself a breather?
 There are a couple reasons.
 1. Taking a break prevents even worse burnout down the road.
 Don’t let that stress and burnout build even greater, or you’ll begin to hate your blog!
 2. If you’re burned out and can’t think of quality content, you might end up posting junk.
 I did this so often in my early months of blogging, and my content wasn’t good at all.
 Don’t let that be you!

 2. Reach out.
 One of my favorite parts of blogging is the connections I have made.
 The networking I have done through my blog and through Facebook groups has brought me some truly awesome blogging friends.
-I know that if I’m feeling uninspired, I can reach out to those girls and recharge, get inspired again, or just vent about how I’m feeling.
+I know that if I’m feeling uninspired, I can reach out to those women and recharge, get inspired again, or just vent about how I’m feeling.

 3. Get inspired.
 Maybe the thing you’re lacking right now is inspiration.
 The best way to fight this is to find a new inspiration!
 I often do this by scrolling through Pinterest, reading blogs I love, or checking out a new book.
 Sometimes it comes from taking an even bigger step back and getting out of the house to do a new activity.